hesam4g/p4-arp/README.md

 The `tcpdump` on  bottom-left shows that an ARP request is sent asking who has 10.0.0.2 MAC address.
 After that, the appropriate reply is captured.
 Next, the ICMP request/reply are sent.
 It shows that ARP managed somewhere.

-But, `Host 1`s request is not received in bottom-right terminal.
+But, `Host 1`'s request is not received in bottom-right terminal.
+So, `Host 2` didn't respond to the ARP.

 (Another ARP request is captured in the other terminal asking for 10.0.0.1.
 That happens when `Host 2` wants to get back to ping and needs `Host 1`'s MAC!)